METALS-Copper falls for 2nd session on concerns over global growth

 By Naveen Thukral

-SINGAPORE, Feb 8 (Reuters) - London copper prices slid for a second session on Friday with concerns over global economic growth and U.S.-China trade tensions weighing on the market.
+SINGAPORE, Feb 8 (Reuters) - London copper prices ticked lower for a second session on Friday as concerns over world economic growth and Washington-Beijing trade tensions weighed on the market.

 Weak data in recent weeks in key global economies, including in top metals consumer China, has stoked fears of a recession.

-Asian stocks slipped on Friday as investors fretted about a broadening global economic slowdown, with sentiment not helped by the absence of any positive signs for a resolution in the U.S.-China trade row.
+Asian stocks lost ground on Friday as investors worried about a broadening global economic slowdown, with sentiment not helped by the absence of any positive signs for a resolution in the U.S.-China trade row.

 INDUSTRIAL OUTPUT AND GROWTH : Industrial output in Europe’s biggest economy, Germany, registered an unexpected fourth consecutive monthly decline in December, data showed on Thursday, while the Bank of England said Britain faces its weakest economic growth in a decade.